bjorkrothjm/javascript-lasalle/README.md

 ## Extensions

-- live server
+- live server: for updating html docs live
-- open in default browser
+- open in default browser: for updating html docs with reload button (f5)